 Origins of radio in New Zealand

 New Zealand’s first identified broadcast of a radio programme was on 17 November 1921.
 It was made from the University of Otago by physics professor Robert Jack.
-The broadcast included music, such as the popular song ‘Hello my dearie.’
-Radio Dunedin (4XD) began transmitting in 1922 and is the longest continuously broadcasting station in the Commonwealth.
-By the end of 1923 stations were broadcasting from Dunedin, Christchurch, Wellington, Auckland, Nelson, Whanganui and Gisborne.
+The broadcast included music, such as the popular song ‘Hello my dearie’.
+Radio Dunedin (long known as 4XD) began transmitting experimentally in 1922 and is said to be the longest continuously broadcasting station in the Commonwealth.
+By the end of 1923 stations were broadcasting from Dunedin, Christchurch, Nelson, Wellington, Whanganui, Gisborne and Auckland.

 Voices on the waves